Swimming and Diving Scores in the Preliminaries

 Junior Ellie Hance swims the 100 Yard Backstroke at regionals, qualifying for state.

-Girls’ state swimming preliminaries finished yesterday, Nov.
-11, with Kennedy landing at third overall after diving concluded.
-Both swimming and diving finished with multiple athletes in high rankings, seating Kennedy at 23 points.
+Girls’ state swimming preliminaries concluded Friday, Nov.
+11, with Kennedy landing at third overall with 23 points after diving concluded.
+Both Kennedy’s swimming and diving teams finished with multiple athletes in high rankings.

-Kennedy had more than the typical number of finalists this year.
-In recent years, only one or two outstanding swimmers have qualified for finals but that number increased yesterday.
+In recent years, only one outstanding swimmer from Kennedy has qualified for state finals but that number increased yesterday.

-“I think the team performed exceptionally well,” junior finalist Ellie Hance.
+“I think the team performed exceptionally well,” junior finalist Ellie Hance said.
 “In my time on Kennedy swim and dive we’ve never had three people qualify for finals, so being part of that this year is super exciting.”

-Divers also performed well during their competition, with senior Lacey Neighbor taking sixth and making the final podium.
-Katelyn Mackey and Kylie Link took 11th and 13th respectively, all placing higher than they were expected to.
+Divers also performed well during their competition, with senior Lacey Neighbor taking sixth and earning a place on the podium.
+Katelyn Mackey and Kylie Link took 11th and 13th respectively, all placing higher than predicted based on their qualifying scores.

 “Congrats to the Kennedy Divers,” tweeted Varsity Coach Chad Derlein. “[I’m] super happy in the dedication and commitment you all shown this season.
 Congrats to Lacey on getting 6th, Katelyn on getting 11th and Kylie on getting 13th.”

-Swimmers feel ready for the challenge of finals.
+Swimmers feel ready for the challenge of finals, excited to demonstrate what they’ve been working toward all season.

 Divers Katelyn Mackey, Lacey Neighbor and Kylie Link (left to right) pose before the diving competition.
 (Chad Derlein)